syntevo/syntevo.github.io/SmartGit/Latest/GitHub-integration.md

 ![](attachments/53215440/53215447.png)

-Once you have confirmed this page, you will be redirected to *syntevo.com*, where the generated access code will be displayed.
+Once you have confirmed this page, you will be redirected to a specific port on `localhost`, where SmartGit is waiting to intercept a one-time authorization code.
-Copy&paste this code into SmartGit's **Generate API Token** dialog and invoke **Authenticate**.
 The code will be used to create an *application access token* which will be used to populate the **Token** field.

 By default, **Use OAuth token for repository authentication** will be selected.